Fyter Fest (2019): Preliminary matches

 The event opened with Christopher Daniels facing Cima.
 Cima performed a Meteora on Daniels to win.

-Next, Riho, Yuka Sazaki, and Nyla Rose competed in a three-way match.
+Next, Riho, Yuka Sakazaki, and Nyla Rose competed in a three-way match.
 Riho pinned Rose with a roll up to win.

 After that, Adam Page, MJF, Jungle Boy, and Jimmy Havoc fought in a four-way match.
 Page performed a Dead Eye on Havoc to win.

 Later, Cody faced Darby Allin.
 In the end, Cody performed a Cross Rhodes on Allin, but during the pin, as referee Aubrey Edwards had counted two, the bell sounded to signify the end of the 20-minute time limit.
 As a result, the match was ruled a draw.
 After the match, Shawn Spears appeared and struck Cody with an unprotected chair shot to Cody's head, causing Cody to bleed.

 In the penultimate match, The Elite (Kenny Omega, Matt Jackson, and Nick Jackson) faced the Lucha Brothers (Pentagon Jr and Rey Fenix) and Laredo Kid.
 Omega performed a One-Winged Angel on Kid to win.